RationAI/xopat/docs/web/image_server_deployment.md

 The first thing, to have working xOpat instance is to have deployed image server.
-We will use our own from rationAI - [WSI-Service](https://github.com/RationAI/WSI-Service)
+We will use image server we are maintaining: [WSI-Service](https://github.com/RationAI/WSI-Service).

 !!! note
     If you already have your own Image Server deployed, you can skip this part.

-## How to deploy Image Server?
+## How to deploy WSI-Service?
 1. Download some WSI test slides.
-Test data can be found on [openslide.org](https://openslide.org)
+It does not matter where the slides come from, but they must be compatible with the image server used.
+Test data can be found for example on [openslide.org](https://openslide.org)

     !!! note
-        the Simple Mapper we are using needs to have slides in certain hiearchy:
+        the Simple Mapper we will be using needs to have slides in certain hiearchy:
         ```
-        data
+        root-folder
         ├── case1
         │   ├── slide1_1
         │   └── slide1_2